wintonpc/pbr/README.md

 - Unknown fields are discarded upon deserialization.
 Consequently, Pbr should not be used when passthrough behavior is required.
+- unsupported
-- default values for optional fields are not currently supported
+  - default values for optional fields
+  - extensions
+  - 'oneof'
 - A Float in an integer-typed field is truncated when serializing, as with Float::to_i
 - The test for missing required fields when reading a message may exhibit false negatives when required fields are duplicated in the protobuf.
 Duplicate fields are unlikely.